 Maths mastery is the method of teaching children mathematical fluency without leaning on older, more dated methods of rote learning.
 Maths mastery also allows children to develop problem-solving skills and in turn, solve non-routine maths problems without having to memorise procedures.
 But where did maths mastery come from?
 And how can it be applied to British classrooms?
 We take a look.

-South Asian countries including Hong Kong, China, and Singapore sat at the top of the Program for International Student Assessment (PISA) worldwide rankings in 2015 for mathematics.
+South Asian countries including Hong Kong, China, and Singapore sat at the top of the PISA worldwide rankings in 2015 for mathematics.
 PISA is a measurement of 15-year-old students across reading, science, and mathematics.

 Countries in this area of the world are renowned for their academic ability and China has not finished outside of the top 3 of the International Mathematical Olympiad (IMO) since 1997.
-In 2019, the United Kingdom hosted the event and finished in the 20th.
+In 2019, the United Kingdom hosted the event and finished 20th.

 All schools and educators have the aspiration that they can ensure every child will reach a successful level within mathematics.
 The maths mastery approach sits these values at its heart:

 - Success in mathematics for every child is possible

 - Mathematical ability can be increased through effort

 - Mathematical ability is not innate